“Hope Will Come” (As told by Andrew)

 As our Friends/mentors will tell you, one of the most important times for conversation with youth is during a car ride.
 There’s something about being together, but not in direct eye contact, that allows our youth to share with more vulnerability.
 They seem to feel safer to share hard things with their Friend/mentor in those situations.

-Friend/mentor Joe talked this week about how powerful his video chats have been with his youth for a similar reason--they can put the phone down or flip the camera around and talk to Joe in a way that feels really comfortable.
+Friend/mentor Joe talked this week about how powerful his video chats have been with his youth for a similar reason–they can put the phone down or flip the camera around and talk to Joe in a way that feels really comfortable.

-Jules, for example, loves having show and tell time with Joe.
+Jules, for example, loves having a show and tell time with Joe.
 Showing him around his house and flipping the camera around to show Joe things that are important to him and make him happy.

 As Joe told us, these video chats are really important because his youth don’t have playmates during quarantine.
 In this absence, he has become their audience.

-Time and time again we find our Core Asset, Belonging, coming into play during this difficult time.
-And time and time again we are amazed by how our Friends/mentors and youth are finding ways to stay connected
+Time and time again, we find our Core-Asset, Belonging, coming into play during this difficult time.
+And time and time again, we are amazed by how our Friends/mentors and youth are finding ways to stay connected.